Pilot (Millennium): Plot

 Returning home, Frank learns from his neighbor that Jordan has been rushed to the hospital with flu-like symptoms.
-Watching a nurse draw blood from Jordan, Frank realizes the killer is doing the same with his victims, testing them for the AIDS virus (the plague he is trying to prevent).
+Watching a nurse draw blood from Jordan, Frank realizes the killer is doing the same with his victims, testing them for AIDS (the plague he is trying to prevent).
 Returning to the woods with Bletcher and the police, they discover a live victim buried in another coffin, his mouth and eyes sewn shut, as well as Calamity's severed head.

-At the police station, Frank tells Bletcher that he decided to leave the FBI after discovering his family was being stalked by someone who taunted him with Polaroids of Catherine, which was the modus operandi of a serial killer he'd previously caught.
+Back at the station, Frank tells Bletcher that he decided to leave the FBI after discovering his family was being stalked by someone who taunted him with Polaroids of his wife, which was the modus operandi of a serial killer he'd previously caught.
 Being recruited by the Millennium Group motivated him to move to Seattle and start fresh.

-When Bletcher leaves the room, Frank takes a call that tells him the blood samples were processed through the police department's evidence lab, causing him to realize one of the forensic technicians is the killer.
+Frank takes a call that tells him the blood samples were processed through an evidence lab, causing him to realize one of the forensic technicians is the killer.
 When confronted, The Frenchman attacks with a knife, ranting about the impending apocalypse; he is about to stab Frank when he is shot and killed by Bletcher.
 The next morning, Frank presents the recovering Jordan with a puppy.
 As Catherine prepares to leave for a job interview, Frank opens the mail and discovers an envelope full of Polaroids of she and Jordan, one of which makes clear the stalker has followed them to Seattle.